-- Move resources from the fund statutorily required to collect the resources to the fund statutorily required to expend the resources. - Move revenues collected in the infrastructure development fund and general fund to finance various programs and capital projects accounted for in other funds in accordance with budgetary authorizations. - Make corrections for receipts recorded in or expenditures expended from the wrong fund and to close out inactive funds.
+- Move resources from the fund statutorily required to collect the resources to the fund statutorily required to expend the resources. - Move revenues collected in the infrastructure development fund to finance various programs and capital projects accounted for in other funds in accordance with budgetary authorizations.